vernonclarke/SPNfinal/README.md

 ### Graphs and analysis

-The final analysis and figures used in the ms were made using R
+The final analysis and figures used in the ms were made using R (R version 4.3.1 (2023-06-16) -- "Beagle Scouts")

     R Core Team (2023).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
-URL https://www.R-project.org/.
+URL https://www.R-project.org/

 This code is provided in the 'R analysis' directory